haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 Whereas |ghc-lib-parser| succeeds in keeping up with GHC because it *is* GHC, it fails in being self-contained because modularity cannot be `"fixed in post" [production] <https://tvtropes.org/pmwiki/pmwiki.php/Main/FixItInPost>`_.
 Code that is intended to be separate from any one consumer must be developed with those boundaries enforced during development.

-.. [#ghcinception] The extraction process was enabled by insights gained from the `"GHCinception" <https://mgsloan.com/posts/ghcinception/>`_ or "GHC in GHCi" initative.
+.. [#ghc-inception] The extraction process was enabled by insights gained from the `"GHCinception" <https://mgsloan.com/posts/ghcinception/>`_ or "GHC in GHCi" initative.

 Downstream projects
 -------------------